williamtroup/Calendar.js/README_NUGET.md

 ## What features does Calendar.js have?

 - Zero-dependencies!
-- Exportable for support in other frameworks!
+- Exportable for use in other frameworks!
 - 51 language translations available!
 - Adding, updating, and removing events, with full custom colors support.
 - Full API available via public functions.